Aseman-Land/QtAseman/README.md

 - Some other tools like file read/write methods, type convert methods and ...
 - Process executer tools from QML

-## QtAseman 3.1.x Roadplan
+## QtAseman 3.1.x Roadmap

 - iOS plugin for QtQuickControls
-- AsemanQml.SQL module
+- AsemanQml.Database module

 ## How to Install